Postgraduate Certificate in Education (PGCE) – Post-Compulsory Education and Training (PCET, Level 7)

 Semester 2: Supervised teaching practice takes place under the guidance of a subject-specific mentor at a college or other placement venue.
 De-briefing of teaching practice and professional consolidation of own learning cumulate in an Annual PGCE student conference.

 Suitable for well qualified graduates who are keen to teach and train in the post-16, further education and related training and education sectors.

 Applicants should possess at least a 2:2 degree in a subject they wish to teach (or an appropriate professional qualification).

-Please note: It is desirable that all applicants should have Maths at GCSE grade C and above or equivalent access qualifications at level 2 on entry to the programmes.
+Please note: It is desirable that all applicants should have Maths at GCSE grade C or above or equivalent access qualifications at level 2 on entry to the programmes.

 English Language Requirements

-In line with Cardiff University’s English Language Policy all UK applicants are required to hold GCSE English (or equivalent) at grade C or above, applicants whose first language is not English must obtain a British Council IELTS score of at least 6.5 or equivalent prior to commencement of the course.
+In line with Cardiff University’s English Language Policy all UK applicants are required to hold GCSE English (or equivalent) at grade C or above, applicants whose first language is not English must obtain a British Council IELTS score of at least 6.5, with no subscore below 5.5, or the equivalent prior to commencement of the course.

 Note: International students pursuing part-time programmes of study are not eligible for Tier 4 (General Student) visas and must have alternative leave to remain in the UK if they intend to study at the University in person.

 Places on the course are determined by the places available for teaching practice in partnership colleges.
 Applicants may arrange their own teaching placement only after successful interview.
 Such placements are based on specific requirements, teaching specialism and personal needs.